 - The Avatar: The Last Airbender episode "Zuko Alone," complete with a Showdown at High Noon.
 Though Zuko uses Chinese-style swords, the effect is the same.

-- Weilding twin katanas as well as a gun, and being an explosives expert and being a lone ranger type, Transformers Prime Wheeljack could well be said to be one of these.
+- Wielding twin katanas as well as a gun, and being an explosives expert and being a lone ranger type, Transformers: Prime Wheeljack could well be said to be one of these.